Converting a Second Home to a Primary Residence Guide

 • Discuss any issues you may have with a 1031 exchange with your accountant.
 If you are getting another home through the 1031 exchange, you need to discuss this with a tax professional.

-Completing the above is an essential part to converting your second home to your primary residence.
+Completing the above is an essential part of converting your second home to your primary residence.

 hash-markDo You Need To Sell Your Primary Residence?